marveld21/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis

 ## Overview of Election Audit
-### We are tasked with analyizing results from an election using the polling data.
+### We are tasked with analyzing results from an election using the polling data.

 ## Election Audit Results
 ### Election turnout by county: